 Anxiety And Stress

 Our stomachs might not be comfortable with passing stools in new toilets.
 Additionally, travel-related walking, waiting, and facing the local weather can tire us beyond the limits.

 Ignoring Nature Calls

 We tend to force stop the stools and the body signals.
 One reason for this is the lack of availability of clean toilets in the proximity while traveling.
 We also feel shy and do not want to be a spoilsport when having fun with friends or groups.
-It can make bowels harder, create gas trouble, and add to the constipation problem later on.
+It can make bowels harder, create gas trouble, and later add to the constipation problem.